SetProtocol/STIPS/STIPS/STIP-004.md

  * @param _component            Address of component being transferred in/out
  * @param _componentQuantity    Amount of component transferred into SetToken
  * @param _isIssue              True if issuing SetToken, false if redeeming
- * @param _setQuantity          Amount of SetToken being issued/redeemed with/net fees
+ * @param _setQuantity          Amount of SetToken burnt in this transaction.
+If being issued, pass 0.
+ *                              This value is used to calculate the current SetToken supply.
  */
 function validateCollateralizationPostTransferInPreHook(
    ISetToken _setToken,